Back to All Blogs

 Nashville

 Flexential is one of the largest multi-tenant data center operators in Tennessee.
 Its Nashville presence integrates three data centers for a combined 174,000+ square-foot data center footprint and 10.6+MW of critical capacity.
-Nashville’s low costs of living and energy are major draws to the market.
+Nashville’s low cost of living and energy are major draws to the market.

 Reach out for a Flexential regional data center tour or learn more here.